hattima-tim/Rock-Paper-Scissors-Game/README.md

-This is my first Java Script ptoject.It was fun to make the game.
+This is my first Javascript ptoject.